This blog may contain affiliate links. Read our disclosure policy for more info.

 32. Day trip to Washington DC

-Washington, DC is a must-see while you’re in the United States!
-There are so many historic monuments and memorials to check out in the capital city, including the White House, the U.S. Capitol Building, and the Lincoln Memorial Reflecting Pool.
-It’s amazing to see them in real life!
+Washington, DC, is a must-see while you’re in the United States!
+We just had to check out the historic monuments and memorials in the capital city, including the White House, the U.S. Capitol Building, and the Lincoln Memorial Reflecting Pool.
+It’s amazing to see them in real life.

-It’s a 4-hour drive from New York to Washington, DC, so you’re better off spending the night here if you can.
-However, you really can’t miss a visit to the USA’s iconic capital, so if you’ve only got a day to visit then we highly recommend taking a tour.
+It’s a 4-hour drive from New York to Washington, DC, so you’re better off spending the night and booking a hotel like we did.
+However, you really can’t miss a visit to the USA’s iconic capital, so if you’ve only got one day to visit DC then we highly recommend taking a tour.
 Then at least you can snooze on the way there and back!

 We think that this day trip to Washington, DC is a great choice for a quick tour because you get to see so many places in a single day without having to worry about transportation or navigation.
 You’ll start with a visit to Arlington Cemetery, where thousands of military personnel are buried.
 It’s also the final resting place of President John F. Kennedy, and his grave is marked by an eternal flame.